 Description

-INTERIOR: there is no central anti-ricochet wall typical of most pillboxes, and the concrete floor slab has a hole at its centre, possibly a drain.
-Below each of the large embrasures is a step or weapon rest.
+Inside, there is no central anti-ricochet wall, which is typical of most pillboxes.
+The concrete floor slab features a hole at its center, possibly serving as a drain.
+Below each of the large embrasures, there is a step or weapon rest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.